-Transportation data insights help shipper uncover minimum order quantity for pallet optimization, going from breakeven to profitable
+Transportation data analytics help shippers uncover minimum order quantity for pallet optimization, going from breakeven to profitable

 A Zipline Logistics customer was shipping pallets of their beverage product into CVS but breaking even due to the cost to transport.
 Leveraging Zipline’s shipper intelligence tool, KanoPI, they worked with their Zipline solutions consultant to identify a transportation network strategy and minimum order quantity that lowered their cost per case.

 CVS was testing the shelf performance of the new beverage product, ordering just 18 cases at a time.
 The shipper could fill a pallet with 200 cases, so CVS orders were utilizing just 10% of pallet capacity.

 The beverage brand needed to ship via less-than truckload (LTL) and avoid parcel because of service issues.
 Moving 18 individual cases via parcel shipping resulted in significant loss and damage to the packaging and provided little to no visibility into delivery schedules.